jorishr/notes-on-javascript/object_oriented_programming/object_creation-patterns.md

 This can lead to bloated objects that take up too much memory space.
 Especially the print function in the example is a good candidate to move out of the individual objects and move to the prototype property.
 When you have thousands of user objects you want them to be as lightweight as possible.

-The constructor function does nothing but we can define shared properties for all object instances that will be created by that funciton using the keyword new.
+The constructor function does nothing but we can define shared properties for all object instances that will be created by that function using the keyword new.

 An advantage is also that you can specify default values.
 ```js